Fes for 2 — what to see in the city in 2 days

 FOLLOWING THE RIVERA

-What did you think of this post?
-Would you like to go, or have you been to Fez?
+What did you think of Fes?
+Are you inspired to book a romantic getaway with your significant other?
 Let me know in the comments section below!